-The WDT can derive its time base from either the 31 kHz LFINTOSC or 31.25 kHz MFINTOSC internal oscillators, or the secondary oscillator SOSC, depending on the value of either the WDTCCS<2:0> Configuration bits or the WDTCS<2:0> bits of WDTCON1.
+The WDT can derive its time base from either the 31 kHz LFINTOSC or 31.25 kHz MFINTOSC internal oscillators, depending on the value of either the WDTCCS[2:0] Configuration bits or the WDTCS[2:0] bits of WDTCON1.
 Time intervals in this chapter are based on a minimum nominal interval of 1 ms. See Section 37.0 "Electrical Specifications" for LFINTOSC and MFINTOSC tolerances.